erinishimoticha/confluence-jsdoc-template/README.md

 Todo
 ----

 1. Support all tags.
+Need willing testers in order to make this happen.
 2. Make the pages prettier and make use of the table of contents macro.
+Design help is needed.
 3. Improve link detection so that things like list return values are found and linked.

 Contribute